 FAQs

-Between May 27 and June 27, the City is temporarily changing its water treatment method from chloramines to free chlorine.
+Between Aug.
+3 and Aug.
+31, 2026, the City temporarily changed its water treatment method from chloramines to free chlorine.
 This can cause a stronger chlorine smell or taste.
 The water is still safe to drink and use.

 This is a temporary switch in disinfectants to help clean and maintain the water system.
 It helps remove buildup and improves water quality.
 It’s a routine, industry-recommended maintenance practice.